Mennonites in Peru: History

 The Mennonite Brethren Church of Peru, Spanish Iglesia Evangélica de los Hermanos Menonitas del Perú, was officially recognized in 1986 by the government of Peru.

 In 2015 two Mennonite colonies called Wanderland (Vanderland) in Ucayali Province and Österreich (Usterreich) in Huánuco Region were founded by Ethnic German Mennonites from Bolivia.
 In Österreich colony there are about 25 families which means roughly 150 to 200 people.
 Wanderland is located near Pucallpa, Ucayali Province.

 In 2017/18 another group of very conservative Plautdietsch speaking Mennonites from Belize with 45 families, all together about 300 people, started a new colony near Tierra Blanca, Sarayacu District, Ucayali Province, Loreto Region.
 A 2020 survey found that there are more than 200 Mennonite colonies in nine Latin American countries, with 4 in Peru.

+Colonies and villages

+There are 6 colonies of ethnic mennonites in Peru.
+Wanderland, Österreich and Providencia in Tierra Blanca, Loreto, Chipiar between Ucayali and Loreto and Masisea in Ucayali.
+As of 2024 there is also a new colony under construction called Salamanca.

 Members and congregations

 In 2012 the Conferencia Peruana Hermanos Menonitas had 441 members in 9 congregations, the Nationwide Fellowship Churches 10 members in 1 congregation and the Iglesia Evangélica Menonita del Perú 456 members in 20 congregations.
 In 2018 there were 3 colonies of Old Colony Mennonites with a total population of several hundred people.